MNagtegaal/SPIJN/README.md

 # SPIJN
 ## Description
 Code for the Sparsity Promoting Iterative Joint NNLS  (SPIJN) algorithm as used for Multi-component Magnetic Resonance Fingerprinting using a joint sparsity constraint.
-The algorithm is described in ...
+The algorithm is described in

+Nagtegaal, Martijn, Peter Koken, Thomas Amthor, and Mariya Doneva.
+“Fast Multi-Component Analysis Using a Joint Sparsity Constraint for MR Fingerprinting.”
+Magnetic Resonance in Medicine https://doi.org/10.1002/mrm.27947.

 ## Code provided
 SPIJN.py provides the SPIJN function to perform a MC-MRF decomposition and the lsqnonneg fuction to perform a voxel-wise NNLS solve in a similar way.